top of page

 Are honey bees native?

 Honey bees were introduced to North America by European settlers in the 1600s.
 The honey bee (Apis mellifera) is native to Europe and parts of Asia and Africa.
-While bumble bees can store small amounts of honey, there are no native honey bees in North America.
-Go to the North Carolina State Beekeepers Association to find out more about honey bees.
+Check out the North Carolina State Beekeepers Association to learn more about honey bees: https://www.ncbeekeepers.org/

 honey bee Maryland golden aster.jpg